Eslamelreedy/Eslamelreedy/README.md

 # Eslam Elreedy - Data Scientist 👨‍💻

 Welcome to my GitHub profile!
-I am Eslam Elreedy, a Master's student at Queens University specializing in Data Science.
+I am Eslam Elreedy, a Master's student at Queen's University specializing in Data Science.
 Here, you will find a collection of my projects and contributions related to data analysis, machine learning, and software development.

 ## Skills 🚀
 - Programming Languages: Python